akmalovaa/mikroseclist/README.md

 ```
 Output lines for mikrotik, format is `/ip|/ipv6 firewall address-list add list={list_name} address={ip} comment="{scenario} for {duration}"`

-The list of dangerous IP addresses is very large ~ 25,000, when updated in this way, all addresses are deleted and added again.
+The list of IP addresses is very large ~ 25,000, when updated in this way, all addresses are deleted and added again.
 It's pointless to do this every time you update.

-This service only allows you to edit changes.
-Delete something, add something
+This service `mikroseclist` only allows you to edit changes.
+Add and delete only new addresses, not the entire list